sharadregoti/tyk-docs/tyk-docs/content/shared/api-def-version.md

 ...
 ```

-You'll notice we've included the end user rate-limit check URL as a white listed path.
+You'll notice we've included the end user rate-limit check URL as an allowed path.
 If you don't do this, Tyk will block access to this URL.

 * `version_data.{version-name}.extended_paths.cache`: If the cache is enabled (see `cache_options`), then these paths will be cached.
 Caching is applied on all *safe* methods (GET, OPTIONS and HEAD).
 Caching cannot be controlled on a per-method basis.